 Licenses and Permits

-Business licenses are now required for any person to carry on a business.
-Business licenses are required for commercial office uses, retail or service type commercial activities and home based businesses in a neighbourhood.
+Business licenses are required for any person to operate a business on the UBC Vancouver campus.
+Business licenses are required for commercial office uses, retail or service type commercial activities.
 A Commercial Enterprise means any commercially oriented business or organization.
-Depending on the nature of your business, the following approvals may be required to obtain a business license at UBC Vancouver – UBC Campus and Community Planning (for Land use, Signage and Building Permits), the Health Department and the Fire Department.
+Depending on the nature of your business, the following approvals may be required to obtain a business license – UBC Campus and Community Planning (for land use, Signage and Building Permits), Vancouver Coastal Health Department and the City of Vancouver Fire Department.

-The business license application form and fee schedule is available from the Office of UBC Permits and Inspections, Campus and Community Planning or online at www.planning.ubc.ca.
+The business license application form and fee schedule are available from the Office of UBC Permits and Inspections, Campus and Community Planning or online at planning.ubc.ca.
 Completed applications along with the appropriate fee will be reviewed by the Permits and Inspections Branch staff.

 For more information on Home Based Businesses and Commercial Business Licenses please contact the Permits and Inspections Department.

 The University Neighbourhoods Association (UNA) does not have a dog licensing system.
 However, in special cases, the City of Vancouver will issue licenses for dog owners living outside the city.